quillThinking about Evolution & Economics and Some Notes on the Evolution of Ideas

 and reviewed by peers

-Science with its robust empirical investigations and built in checks and balances contains elements that are absent in alternative a priori reasoning.
-Diverse experimental evidence is immediately available for validation and analysis whereas individual a priori beliefs are more difficult to discredit and change ... scientific method speeds things up ...
+Science with its robust empirical investigations and built in checks & balances contains elements that are absent in alternative a priori reasoning.
+Diverse experimental evidence is immediately available for validation and analysis whereas individual a priori beliefs are more difficult to discredit and change ... scientific method speeds up discovery & accumulation ...

 The brain, intelligence and consciousness are now legitimate subjects for scientific investigation.
-The science of neural networks & circuits is difficult but new tools are available -
+The science of economics and neural networks & circuits is difficult but new tools are available -

-molecular chemistry of DNA - the mapping of the human genome and stem cell chemistry is sharpening understanding of iterative reactions of chemicals from different parts of the body, brain and immune system
+molecular chemistry - the DNA mapping of the human genome and stem cell chemistry is sharpening understanding of iterative reactions of chemicals from different parts of the body, brain and immune system

 PET - positron emission tomography is used but it needs tracers and anaesthetic